talk-to/Chocolate/README.md

     $ pod install

-and finally import the public header for the Foundation Additions subspec
+and finally import the public header for the [Foundation Additions][FoundationAdditions] subspec

     #import <TDTChocolate/TDTFoundationAdditions.h>